ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 *  The version of DMARC being used is "DMARC1" ("v=DMARC1;")

-*  It is applied only to this subdomain (record is published at "\_dmarc.test.example.com" and not "\_dmarc.example.com")
+*  It is applied only to this subdomain (the record is published at "\_dmarc.test.example.com" and not "\_dmarc.example.com")

 *  Mail Receivers are advised that the Domain Owner considers messages